 Doesn’t beer taste better in a bar?
 Or when you’re listening to your favorite song?
 The present study was designed to quantify a music listening ‘space’ that captures perceptual and cognitive dimensions for the sake of investigating cross-modal sensory mapping between beer drinking and music listening.
-It also addresses other questions: Are there differences in how people from different countries - and by extension musical cultures - perceive and describe music?
+It also addresses other questions: Are there differences in how people from different countries—and by extension musical cultures—perceive and describe music?
 And: What parallels exist between qualitative and quantitative descriptions of music?

-For the present study, we’ve defined perceptual dimensions as quantitative musical qualities, such as tempo, range, and meter.
-We’ve defined cognitive dimensions as qualitative descriptions of music, such as ‘dark,’ ‘warm,’ and ‘round.’
+For the present study, we’ve defined 1) perceptual dimensions as quantitative musical qualities, such as tempo, range, and meter.
+We’ve 2) defined cognitive dimensions as qualitative descriptions of music, such as ‘dark,’ ‘warm,’ and ‘round.’
 These cognitive/qualitative dimensions are similar to the commonly investigated affective or emotional dimensions, but don’t specifically assess affective quality.
-To quantify individual and combined spaces for these two concepts, we created two separate surveys, one using simple multiple choice questions and the other using a check-all-that-apply paradigm (Coombs et al., 1956; Katz & Braly, 1933; Meyners & Castura, 2014), both of which are easy for researchers to present and participants to respond to.
+To quantify individual and combined spaces for these two concepts, we created two separate surveys, one using simple multiple choice questions and the other using a check-all-that-apply paradigm (CATA, Coombs et al., 1956; Katz & Braly, 1933; Meyners & Castura, 2014), both of which are easy for researchers to present and for participants to complete.

 To analyze our data, we selected a set of multivariate analyses that allowed us to visualize answers to each of our questions.
-The spaces revealed by the individual surveys were calculated and visualized using Correspondence Analysis.
-To calculate group differences in perception, we bootstrapped the group means of the factor scores calculated using multidimensional scaling.
-To find parallels between the surveys, we used a Partial Least Squares Correlation.
-After finding a significant difference between French and American Participants, we ran a Multiple Factor Analysis to see how their responses differed.
+The mental spaces revealed by the individual surveys were calculated and visualized using Correspondence Analysis (CA)—A method that …..
+To calculate group differences in perception, we bootstrapped the group means (which ones) of the factor scores calculated using multidimensional scaling.???
+To find parallels between the surveys, we used Partial Least Squares Correlation (PLSC)—A method that …..
+After finding a significant difference between French and American Participants, we ran a Multiple Factor Analysis to evaluate how their responses differed.

 0.1 Music Perception